microsoft/vscode-docs/docs/remote/vscode-server.md

 ### A preview of a larger journey

-Please note the VS Code Server is a private preview.
-In this early preview, the `code-server` CLI is distinct from the `code` CLI [you use today](https://code.visualstudio.com/docs/editor/command-line#_launching-from-command-line) to launch the desktop VS Code, to install extensions, and more (run `code -h` from the terminal to review the possible commands).
+VS Code Server is currently a private preview.
+In this early preview, the `code-server` CLI is distinct from the `code` CLI [you use today](/docs/editor/command-line.md#launching-from-command-line) to launch the desktop VS Code, to install extensions, and more (run `code -h` from the terminal to review the possible commands).

 This is just the first step along the path towards a fully unified `code` CLI that lets you manage both the desktop and the server.

 ## Architecture

 The VS Code Server's CLI establishes a tunnel between a VS Code client (vscode.dev) and your remote machine.
-Tunneling, aka port forwarding, securely transmits data from one network to another.
+Tunneling, also known as port forwarding, securely transmits data from one network to another.

 ![The VS Code Server architecture](images/vscode-server/server-arch.png)